zoidbergwill/presentations/2016/kubernetes-1.2-and-spread/index.md

 ### `Job`

-There are for once off pods.
+These are for once off pods.

 e.g. Migrations, Batch jobs,